 Paralympic track and field competition is open to male and female athletes with physical disabilities such as dwarfism, amputation/limb loss, blindness/visual impairment, spinal cord injury/wheelchair-users and cerebral palsy/brain injury/stroke.

 A number of states now have inclusion rules which will allow athletes with a physically disability to participate and score points for their team at high school regional and state finals/championships.
-The states include Alabama, Georgia, Florida, Idaho, Iowa, Louisiana, Maine, Maryland, Minnesota, New Jersey, North Carolina, Ohio, Oregon, Washington and Wisconsin.
+The states include Alabama, California, Georgia, Florida, Idaho, Illinois, Iowa, Louisiana, Maine, Maryland, Minnesota, Missouri, New Jersey, North Carolina, Ohio, Oregon, Texas, Washington and Wisconsin.
 Scoring events are offered for certain track events and field events.

 For more information, please contact the individual state's high school sports association.
 Examples of inclusion can be found by visiting the Coaches Education page.